Connect with others who understand.

 • Using factor replacement therapy as a prophylaxis (taking it before you have a bleed) on a schedule

-Some people who have received factor replacement therapy for a long time eventually develop “inhibitors,” substances in the blood that make you stop responding to factor therapy.
-In such cases, a doctor may prescribe a prophylactic treatment called emicizumab-kxwh (Hemlibra).
+Some people who have received factor replacement therapy for a long time eventually develop inhibitors, substances in the blood that make you stop responding to factor therapy.
+In these cases, a doctor may prescribe a different type of medicine to help prevent bleeds.

-New gene therapies valoctocogene roxaparvovec-rvox (Roctavian), for hemophilia A, and etranacogene dezaparvovec-drlb (Hemgenix), for hemophilia B) have shown promising results.
-In clinical trials, valoctocogene roxaparvovec-rvox reduced bleeds by at least 52 percent and seemed to reduce joint bleeds, too.
-Etranacogene dezaparvovec, in clinical trials, reduced joint bleeds by an average of 78 percent after 18 months.
+New gene therapies for hemophilia A and B have shown promising results.
+In clinical trials, gene therapy for hemophilia A reduced bleeds by at least 52 percent and seemed to reduce joint bleeds, too.
+Gene therapy for hemophilia B, in clinical trials, reduced joint bleeds by an average of 78 percent after 18 months.
+Examples of gene therapy approved for adults with hemophilia include:

-Fewer joint bleeds mean a lower chance of experiencing joint damage over your lifetime.
-These therapies are both given as a one-time infusion.
-Talk to your hematology team about which treatment options may be most effective for you at reducing joint bleeds in the short and long term.
+The long-term success of gene therapies varies depending on the drug and follow-up time.
+The goal of these therapies is fewer joint bleeds, which would mean a lower chance of experiencing joint damage over your lifetime.
+Talk to your hematology team about which treatment options may be most effective for you in reducing joint bleeds in the short and long term.

-What steps do you take to protect your joints with severe hemophilia?
-Share your tips in the comments below, or start a conversation by posting on your Activities page.
+What steps do you take to protect your joints if you have severe hemophilia?
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.